 Vance is the game designer and programmer for Stand Off Software.
-He is the creator behind Unicorn Dungeon, Poltergeist Treasure, and Leprechaun Shadow among others.
+He is the creator of the Sir Typhil's Tale series including the upcoming fifth game in the series, Vagabond Starship.
 His interest in gaming started with adventure games, and he still believes that genre is the pinnacle of gaming.

 Q: Will the theme allow for me to use my existing characters, setting, and lore?